BurbSec/JohnnyBot/README.md

 ## Running the Bot

 1. Ensure all installation steps are complete.
-2. Add your Discord bot token to an environment variable called `DISCORD_BOT_TOKEN`
+2. Add your Discord bot token to an environment variable called `DISCORD_BOT_TOKEN` via any secure means you desire.
 3. Run the bot:
    ```shell
    python bot.py
    ```

+   You may optionally choose to run the bot as a system service that starts at boot (recommended).

-4. The bot should now be online and moderating your Discord server.
+4. The bot should now show as online/active in your Discord server.
+If not, check the logs!

 ## Available Commands